akashkw/robohearts/README.md

 ### First Steps
 This repository contains code for running repeatable experiments on the utility of various subsets of raw feature state for value approximation.
 We have provided 4 notebooks to run repeatable expirements for this environment:

  - [run_hearts.ipynb](./run_hearts.ipynb) Executable for the grader / reader to run, this will showcase the performance of our best models.
+Run this from the root directory of the repo -- __jupyter notebook run_hearts.ipynb__.
+Make sure requirements are installed.
+May be easiest on a conda installation.

  - [simple.ipynb](./simple.ipynb) trains and tests linear value function approximation using monte carlo rollouts